Detectors

 Other scintillator options are available.
 If you need a specialized setup, please contact beamline staff in advance of your experiments.
 Users are also welcome to bring their own scintillators, but should contact beamline staff in advance to ensure that the scintillator fits onto the microscope and a proper mount is available and ready to use.

 The TOMCAT endstation features a number of optical microscopes that are compatible with all of our standard detectors.
 Depending on the detector/microscope combination, the achieved field-of-view can range from 0.4 x 0.3 mm2 to 16.6 x 14.0 mm2.
 The following table provides a comparison between the microscope characteristics.
-More detailed information on each microscope is provided below.
+More detailed information on each microscope is provided at the bottom of the page.

 PLAPO/UPLAPO